-Yes, students are required to list a reserve choice for Option 1 (and Option 3 and 4 next year).
+Yes, students are required to list a reserve choice.
 This is because there is the possibility that their first-choice course will not run.
 In these circumstances, students would be allocated to their reserve choice and therefore it must be a course which they are prepared to take.
 Students who do not select a reserve choice will be supported to make an alternative choice, if required, but may have to select from a reduced number of courses as priority will be given to students who have selected reserve choices.